-uCodeGirl is a 501(c)3 non-profit organization designed to inspire, engage and equip young girls in the community with leadership traits, computational thinking skills and an entrepreneurial mindset.
+uCodeGirl is a 501(c)3 non-profit organization designed to inspire, engage, and equip young girls in the Fargo-Moorhead community with leadership traits, computational thinking skills, and entrepreneurial mindsets.

-uCodeGirl strives to bridge the gender gap in technology so that young girls can confidently pursue opportunities suitable for the 21st century.
+uCodeGirl strives to bridge the gender gap in technology so that young girls can confidently pursue 21st century opportunities.

-By building confidence, enhancing skills and tapping into their curiosity, uCodeGirl helps chart a pathway to technology careers.
-With various age-appropriate enrichment programs and STEM mentorship initiative, uCodeGirl makes technology learning accessible, relevant and fun for girls aged 12 to 18.
+By building confidence, enhancing skills, and tapping into curiosity, uCodeGirl helps young girls chart pathways to technology careers.
+With various age-appropriate enrichment programs and STEM mentorship initiatives, uCodeGirl makes technology learning accessible, relevant and fun for girls ages 10 to 18.

-As President of Entrepreneurial Learning Initiative, Bree Langemo, leads the national strategy for partnership development for the Entrepreneurial Learning Initiative.
-As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the rollout of the Ice House as a required student success course with extraordinary results.
-As a result, Langemo led the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students with the perseverance and determination of an entrepreneurial mindset needed to succeed in school and in life.
+As President of Entrepreneurial Learning Initiative (ELI), Bree Langemo leads the national strategy for partnership development.
+As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the roll-out of the Ice House as a required student success course with extraordinary results.
+This inspired the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students using the entrepreneurial mindset to teach the perseverance and determination needed to succeed in school and in life.

-Sandi has been in the technology industry for almost 20 years working in startup software companies, to national technology consulting firms to Microsoft.
-Today, as the Site Leader for Microsoft Sandi and her team lead the operations of the Fargo campus which includes working on initiatives to drive growth, site operations, engage with customers & partners, develop employee culture & moral, support recruitment efforts across business groups and run the campus’s philanthropic and STEM programs.
-Sandi has a Master’s in Business and is currently working on her Masters in Leadership.
+Sandi has been in the technology industry for almost 20 years working in startup software companies, national technology consulting firms, and Microsoft.
+Today, as the Site Leader for Microsoft, Sandi and her team lead the Fargo campus, which includes working on initiatives to drive growth, carrying out site operations, engaging with customers & partners, developing employee culture & moral, supporting recruitment efforts across business groups, and running the campus’s philanthropic and STEM programs.
+Sandi has a Master’s in Business and is currently working on her Master’s in Leadership.
 Sandi is a true believer that great things happen when people work together to achieve a common goal.

-Carol is designated as a Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution and received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award by the National Academy of Family Law Attorneys.
-She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health/substance abuse issues.
-Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board and a member of the Association of Trial Lawyers Of America.
+Carol is a designated Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution, and she received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award presented by the National Academy of Family Law Attorneys.
+She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health or substance abuse issues.
+Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board, and a member of the Association of Trial Lawyers Of America.

-Betty Gronneberg is a Founder and Chief Executive Officer of uCodeGirl, a social enterprise designed to inspire, engage and equip young women in the community with leadership traits, computational thinking skills and an entrepreneurial mindset. uCodeGirl is known for working with young women to forge pathways to careers in technology - making sure women are not under-represented in 21st century jobs and tech-executive positions.
+Bethlehem Gronneberg founded and is Chief Executive Officer of uCodeGirl.
+She is most passionate about working with young women to forge pathways to careers in technology and making sure women are not under-represented in 21st century jobs and tech-executive positions.

-Our Youth Advisory Council, uLeadGirl, is created to cultivate the youth in leadership roles, public speaking and team work through collaboration.
-The members of uLeadGirl champion the importance of participating in technology & innovation as future workforce; be an important voice in evaluating and providing feedback of uCodeGirl program implementations.
-The young women are selected to contribute to the mission of uCodeGirl, while acting as ambassadors and thought leaders in their communities for special events.
-They coordinate and participate in workshops, speak at events and represent uCodeGirl.
+Our Youth Advisory Council, uLeadGirl, is created to provide opportunities for young girls to grow through leadership roles, public speaking, and collaboration.
+The members of uLeadGirl champion the importance of participating in technology & innovation as the future workforce and are important voices in reviewing uCodeGirl program initiatives.
+The young girls are selected to contribute to the mission of uCodeGirl as ambassadors and leaders in their communities.
+They also coordinate and participate in workshops and speak at special events.